Brett Dean

-Biography
+Early life

-Brett Dean was born, raised and educated in Brisbane.
-He started learning violin at the age of eight, and later studied viola with Elizabeth Morgan and John Curro at the Queensland Conservatorium, where he graduated in 1982 with the Conservatorium Medal for the highest achieving Student of the Year.
+Brett Dean was born, raised, and educated in Brisbane.
+He attended Brisbane State High School.

+He started learning violin at age 8, and later studied viola with Elizabeth Morgan and John Curro at the Queensland Conservatorium, where he graduated in 1982 with the Conservatorium Medal for the highest-achieving student of the year.
 In 1981 he was a prizewinner in the ABC Symphony Australia Young Performers Awards.

+Career

 From 1985 to 1999, Dean was a violist in the Berlin Philharmonic Orchestra.
 In 2000, he decided to pursue a freelance career and returned to Australia, where his many appointments have included curating classical music programs with the Sydney Festival (2005) and the Melbourne Festival (2009).
 As a composer and musician, he is a regularly invited guest to concert stages around the world.
-He was the composer-in-residence in the 2016/17 season for the National Symphony Orchestra (Taiwan).
-He was the Creative Chair in the 2017/2018 season for the Tonhalle-Orchester Zürich.
+He was the composer-in-residence for the Taiwanese National Symphony Orchestra's 2016/17 season and the Creative Chair for the Tonhalle-Orchester Zürich's 2017/2018 season.

-Dean was artistic director of the Australian National Academy of Music in Melbourne until June 2010 when his brother, Paul, took up the post.
+Dean was artistic director of the Australian National Academy of Music in Melbourne until June 2010, when his brother, Paul, took up the post.

 The Melbourne Symphony Orchestra celebrated Dean's 50th birthday, and his contribution to music as composer, performer and teacher, in its 2011 Metropolis Festival.

 He is married to Australian visual artist Heather Betts, and his daughter is the Australian mezzo-soprano Lotte Betts-Dean.